 Library of Congress

-This morning would be the high point of Rosecrans’ entire career and he exercised a brand of personal courage and leadership typically reserved for corps and division commanders.
+That morning, Rosecrans exercised a brand of personal courage and leadership typically reserved for corps and division commanders.
 He rode all about the battlefield, asking for reports, giving succinct orders, and providing encouragement where needed, and it was much need on that cold, bloody morning.
 On the left, he rode up to Colonel William Price, whose brigade was positioned along the river to prevent any Confederate crossing attempts.
 Rosecrans shouted at Price, “Will you hold this ford?”
 Price replied, honestly, “I will try, sir!”
 Rosecrans shouted even louder, “Will you hold this ford?”
 Price replied, “I will die right here, sir!”
 Still not satisfied, Rosecrans shouted once more, his voice filled with emotion, “Will you hold this ford?”
 The young colonel responded, “Yes, sir!”

 By midday, the Union apex had shifted to an area known as the Round Forest, a small hill of limestone punctuated by dense cedar groves, and the right was aligning along the Nashville Turnpike.
 But Rosecrans continued to strengthen his line, sending units wherever they were needed most, no matter what brigade or division they belonged to.
 As Hardee’s assault lost all its energy due to a steadily mounting casualty toll, Bragg ordered Polk to renew his attacks, focusing on the Round Forest.
 There, his men were met by a staggering punch issued by Colonel William Hazen’s brigade.
 Polk continued to hammer away at Hazen and Rosecrans poured reinforcements into what became known as Hell’s Half-Acre.
 By 1:00 p.m., Polk’s men were spent and Bragg called for Breckinridge to send him four fresh brigades from across the river.